 In another incident, Geer’s cousin clearly heard somebody opening the nightstand drawer where he had stashed a handgun he took to the house for protection.

 Belle Plain must be a welcoming place for ghosts, as Geer also heard the story of another man who lived on a farm about a mile south of Geer’s family farmhouse.
 This man saw two ghosts at the same time — both dressed in 1890s clothes.
 He saw one man standing on the lawn watching him through an upstairs window.
 When he turned around, he saw a woman behind him in the room.

 Four more haunted houses

-To see some haunts for yourself, check out The Field Guide to North American Hauntings by W. Haden Blackman.
+To view some haunts for yourself, check out The Field Guide to North American Hauntings by W. Haden Blackman.
 The book lists the 15 most haunted sites in North America, including four houses, which are all open to the public.

-Many, most notably Lady Bird Johnson, Eleanor Roosevelt and Winston Churchill have seen or felt the ghost of Abraham Lincoln.
+Many, most notably Lady Bird Johnson, Eleanor Roosevelt and Winston Churchill saw or felt the ghost of Abraham Lincoln.
 Abigail Adams is known to haunt the East Room, and William Henry Harrison is often heard in the attic.
 Portions of the White House are open for tours, but many of the haunted areas are off-limits.